 If you’re into classic longboard surfing, be sure to check out Hamboard skateboards, e.g. the Pescadito, Huntington, or Logger.

-Go to the Hamboards Amazon store for surf skateboard models and prices.
+Check out the Hamboards Amazon store for surf skateboard models and prices.

-6. Best skateboards for surfing: Slide
+6. Best skateboards for surf training: Slide

 Slide is a line of quality surf skateboards manufactured in Spain by Sancheski, one of Europe’s oldest skateboard factory.
 The surfskates are powered by a well-performing surf truck.
 The complete skateboards sell at very affordable prices compared to other brands.